Mobile Sports Massage In York – Expert Therapy At Home

 If you have a pain in your foot when you run, or even just when you walk, you might have plantar fasciitis.
 You could try stretching or rolling your foot over a tennis ball, but this is just treating the symptom.
 The cause of the pain is more likely to be tight muscles in your calves.
 But why are they tight?

 As a massage therapist in York I look for the source of the issue.
 In the case of foot pain (plantar fasciitis) I have seen this be caused by tight calves, which in turn was caused by an incorrect walking action.
-This was the result of tight hip muscles (gluteus medius(1)) which also caused lower back pain.
-As well as neck and shoulder pain!
+This was the result of tight hip muscles (gluteus medius(1)) which also caused lower back pain, as well as neck and shoulder pain!

 Alt Text: An anatomical diagram of the human skeleton illustrating how pelvic misalignment and kinetic chain compensation cause a chain reaction of pain, from heel discomfort and knee stiffness up to lower back aches, neck cricks, and headaches.

-How I Work Differently As A Massage Therapist In York
+How I Work Differently As A Massage Therapist

 I’ve been a professional massage therapist for over 10 years, but I don’t work like most therapists.
 After living with chronic pain for over 30 years following a car accident in 1989, and then qualifying in sports massage in 2005 and Advanced Personal Training in 2008, I developed a very different approach.
 I learned through my own painful experience that a standard “rub where it hurts” massage often gives only short-term relief.
 Real, lasting results come from understanding why the problem exists in the first place.